neanes/neanes/ROADMAP.md

 - More adjustments and replacements.
 Generate test files with every quantitative neume and different combinations of other neumes.
 Should we support ridiculous combinations? (partly done)
 - Better error handling
-- Detect unsaved changes and warn user before opening or clicking new
 - Documentation
 - Contribution guide / style guide (use prettier)
 - Decide on a license